BitcoinCacheMachine/BitcoinCacheMachine/README.md

 cd ~/git/github/bcm
 ```

+Next, run `./setup.sh` on the `admin machine`.
+This script creates the directory ~/.bcm, which is where you BCM scripts source BCM deployment options and to store runtime files.
+Click [here](./resources/README.md) for more information.

 To continue, consider running [BCM in a multipass-based VM](./multipass).
 Click [here](./docs/installation/baremetal.md) if you want to run BCM on a computer running Linux (i.e., bare-metal).

 ## BCM Components